 Jed Williams ’10 (M.A.) lives and breathes the business of local media.

-The UNC Center for Innovation & Sustainability in Local Media welcomed the group on Tuesday in the Reese News Lab.
+The UNC Center for Innovation & Sustainability in Local Media welcomed the group on Tuesday in the Reese Innovation Lab.
 Knight Chair in Journalism and Digital Media Economics Penelope Abernathy and Associate Professor Ryan Thornburg both shared their insights with the group on media strategy, challenging audience assumptions, using data more efficiently and more.

 We spoke with Williams about hurdles local media face and how they can best prepare themselves using innovative ways of thinking and challenging their own ingrained habits.
 For example, he wants media organizations to branch outside of the industry when hiring to expand their ways of thinking.
 Listen to the podcast interview below.